falangjoe/self-driving/CarND-Advanced-Lane-Lines/writeup_template.md

 ### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The code for this step is located under Gradient and Color Masks in the notebook AdvancedLaneLines.ipynb.
 I created various functions to create masks (i.e binary thresholded images).
 This included gradient, gradient direction, and hls colorspace masks.
-Also, I created function to create the conjunction and disjunction of mask.
+Also, I created functions to create the conjunction and disjunction of masks.
 I tried various combinations of mask, but finally settled on a hls colorspace saturation mask.
 It seemed to work ok, and let me focus on other parts of the project.

 The mask function is the second step in the pipeline and applies the saturation mask.
-Below is and example of it applied to a test image.
+Below is an example of it applied to a test image.

 ![alt text][mask]

 ### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for this step is located under Perspective Transform in the notebook AdvancedLaneLines.ipynb.
 The crux of creating the perspective transform was determing the source rectangle.
 I found the source rectangle using an undistorted version of straight_lines1.jpg.
-Then, I created functions transform and reverse an image.
+Then, I created functions transform and reverse to apply and invert the transform.

 ![alt text][points]

 Since the transform function determines how far out we are trying to find lane lines, I added the alpha factor to scale the length of the rectangle.
-Trying to get the pipeline to work, I set alpha to 0.1 to scale down how far out I was looking to get ride of some horizon artifacts.
+Trying to get the pipeline to work, I set alpha to 0.1 to scale down how far out I was looking to get ride of some artifacts.
 This probably would not have been needed if I was using a better mask.
 Below is an example of applying the transform function.

 ![alt text][transform]